phildavis17/ebird_bar_chart_summarizer/planning.md

 # Structure

-## eBird Interface
-Interacts with the eBird website, both the public and

 ## Barchart
-Ingests and stores all the information found in an eBird barchart file.
+The Barchart object stores all the information in an eBird bar chart data text file.

 ## Summarizer
-Holds information for a bunch of hotspots at once.
-Can summairze this information, and compare different compositions and settings.

-Can Produce:
- - python native data representations
- - csv files
- - json files
+The Summarizer stores data from multiple Barcharts.

+## CLI
+The CLI can collect barchart files, read their filenames and contents, and use that information to instantiate Barchart objects